 2017 Winnebago Navion – Class C diesel mini motorhome

-Having only bought this RV earlier this year, and buying it from a friend at a good price, we are pretty comfortable with depreciation costs on this RV for now.
+Having only bought this RV in spring of 2022, and buying it from a friend at a good price, we are pretty comfortable with depreciation costs on this RV for now.
 The RV market in general is definitely cooling off a bit, but Class B and small Class C RVs are the strongest segment for values right now.

-Doing comparison shopping, we feel that we could currently still sell this RV for at least $85,000.
+Doing comparison shopping, and getting a professional appraisal, we feel that we could currently still sell this RV for $92,000.
 But we also need to factor in the $3,043 in taxes and fees.
 Plus another $1,000 or so spent on upgrades NOT included in the repairs and maintenance section above.

 Depreciation costs of RVing summary

 Since the big hit on our first RV, we’ve been able to keep our depreciation costs to manageable levels.
 But a big part of that has been due to the timing (and luck) of the surge in RV prices over the last couple of years.
 As the market softens, RV depreciation is expected to return to more typical levels.

 RV buyers are often tempted by the long term loans available for RVs.
 Since they have kitchens, bathrooms, and sleeping areas, many banks offer loans for 10, 15, and even 20 years.
 The low payments on these loans make the RV seem much more affordable than the reality.
 And you’ve likely seen RVs priced on dealer lots as a monthly payment amount, instead of the actual cost.

 But when the time comes to sell the RV, the depreciation cost will raise its ugly head, especially when you consider the cost of financing.
 The numbers will be much worse if you decide to trade the RV in on another one, burying that loss into a new long term loan.
 This is really just kicking the can down the road.